UdayGattu/udaygattu.github.io/README.md

   "start": "next start"
 }
 Deploy the site:

 bash
 Copy
 npm run build
 npm run deploy
 Configure GitHub Pages:

 In your GitHub repository, go to Settings > Pages.
 Set the source to the gh-pages branch.
-Your site should now be available at https://yourusername.github.io/.
+Your site will be available at https://yourusername.github.io/.
+Automatic Updates from Git
+Whenever you need to update your portfolio:

+Pull the latest changes from your repository (if working on multiple machines):

+bash
+Copy
+git pull
+Update data.js:
+Modify or add new entries in the arrays for work experiences, projects, studies, skills, certifications, or contact data.

+Test Locally:
+Run npm run dev to verify that your changes appear correctly.

+Commit and Push:
+After verifying the changes, commit and push them to your GitHub repository:

+bash
+Copy
+git add .
+git commit -m "Updated data.js with new content" git push
+Rebuild and Deploy:
+If you’re using GitHub Pages, run:

+bash
+Copy
+npm run build
+npm run deploy
+Your website will update automatically once the new build is deployed.

 Dependencies
-Next.js: Framework for building React-based SSR/SSG applications.
+Next.js: Framework for building server-rendered React applications.
 React: UI library.
 Tailwind CSS: Utility-first CSS framework.
 Framer Motion: Animation library for React.
 React Icons: Library for popular icons.
-Ensure all dependencies are installed by running:
+Ensure these dependencies are installed by running:

 bash
 Copy